 Hydrogenation stabilizes oils and fats, preventing them from becoming rancid and keeping them solid at room temperature, thereby increasing product shelf life and reducing refrigeration requirements.
-Partial hydrogenation results in the formation of trans-fatty acids (trans fats), which are found in many commercially prepared and processed foods such as French fries and doughnuts.
+Partial hydrogenation results in the formation of trans-fatty acids (trans fats), which are found in many commercially prepared foods.

 Most trans fats are produced during industrial hydrogenation, but trans fats are also naturally present in butterfat and meat from ruminants such as cattle, sheep and goats.
 High intake of the trans fats has been associated with modestly increased breast cancer risk and reduced survival.
 Now a new study has reported that intake of trans fats during Adriamycin (doxorubicin) chemotherapy could increase the potentially toxic effects of this treatment on the heart.